macs3-project/MACS/docs/INSTALL.md

 To upgrade MACS3, type `pip install --upgrade macs3`.
 It will check currently installed MACS3, compare the version with the one on PyPI repository, download and install a newer version while necessary.

+## Install through conda

+To install MACS3 using 'conda', simply execute `conda install -c bioconda macs3` in your conda environment.
+This command installs MACS3 along with its dependencies from the Bioconda channel.
+Please ensure conda is installed and a dedicated conda environment has been created and activated beforehand for a smooth installation process.

 ## Install from source through pip